ningrumdaud/ningrumdaud.github.io/_posts/2024-05-23-demo-cogmap.md

 ```

-The CogMapNLP demo is available to public on Hugging Face: https://huggingface.co/spaces/ningrumdaud/CogMap-Demo
+The CogMApp demo is available to public on Hugging Face: https://huggingface.co/spaces/ningrumdaud/CogMap-Demo

 ## Future Features for Improvement

-To further enhance CogMapNLP, several advanced features can be implemented:
+To further enhance CogMApp, several advanced features can be implemented:

 1. **Analyzing More Complex Sentences:** Extend the tool's capabilities to handle more complex sentences that may exhibit multi-layered causal relationships.
 This would involve deeper parsing and analysis of nested causal structures.